Updated May 2026 · 12-min read

 Ryanair (priority)55 × 40 × 20 cm10 kg / 22 lb

-Pro tip: A bag that's compliant in the US can be too heavy in Europe.
-If you're connecting on a European or Middle-Eastern carrier, weigh your carry-on at home with a luggage scale — they enforce the 7–10 kg rule strictly at the gate.
+Pro tip: A bag compliant in the US can be too heavy in Europe.
+Weigh your carry-on at home — European and Middle Eastern carriers enforce the 7–10 kg rule strictly at the gate.

-The vast majority of airlines worldwide use the same headline rule: total linear dimensions (length + width + height) must not exceed 62 inches (158 cm), and weight must not exceed 50 lb (23 kg) in economy.
+Most airlines worldwide use the same headline rule: total linear dimensions must not exceed 62 inches (158 cm), weight not over 50 lb (23 kg) in economy.

 Business62 in70 lb / 32 kg2